celindacain25/jin993.github.io/study/os/linux/linuxmain.md

 # Linux Kernel Study

-For studying Linux Kernel, I refer [this book](http://shop.oreilly.com/product/9780596005658.do){: target = "_blank"}.
+For studying Linux Kernel, I refer [this book](http://shop.oreilly.com/product/9780596005658.do){: target="_blank"}.
 I start my project, Operating System Development on Raspberry Pi 3, and realize that the deep undersatnding of Linux is necessary to complete my project successfully.
 In this page, I follow the book's contents, and arrange the contents by my own view.

 1. [Chapter 1.
 Introduction]()
 1. [Chapter 2.
 Moemory Addressing]()